AaronMichael726/dsa_practice/README.md

 ### Written Questions

 - What method would you use to look up a word in a dictionary (book, not Python)?
+- Binary Search

 - Imagine you have a closet full of shirts.
 What can you do to organize your shirts for easy retrieval?
+- Bucket Sort

 - Describe advantages and disadvantages of the most popular sorting algorithms.

+The issue with most sorting algorithms is time complexity.
+How long does it take to sort the large amounts of data.
+Bubble Sort has a terrible time complexity, but quick sorts is much easier.
+When you are looking at a bucket sort the question becomes 1) How much data do you have and 2) What do you need to do with that data?

 ---